Azure/azure-digital-twins-graph-viewer/README.md

 <img src="media/screenshot.png" width="800px" />

+## Known Limitations
+During the public preview of Azure Digital Twins, certain service limits are in place.
+These are described in the [documentation](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-service-limits).
+One of these limits is that the API calls to the /devices, /spaces and  /sensors endpoints will not return more than 1000 objects.
+In the graph viewer, objects over that limit will not be returned.
+Future versions will handle this based on the limits on Digital Twins at GA time.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a